-Though Canada is a huge country, it’s often overshadowed by its southern neighbor the United States.
-But don’t let that fool you – Canada has a ton of talent to offer, especially in the music world.
+Though Canada is a huge country, it’s often overshadowed by its southern neighbor, the United States.
+But don’t let that fool you.
+Canada has a ton of talents to offer, especially in the music world.

 4. Justin Bieber

 Representing London, Ontario, and Canada’s contribution to the Teen Idol category is Justin Bieber.
 He is proof of how social media can propel you to global stardom.
 Bieber was discovered by talent manager Scooter Braun when he accidentally clicked on Bieber’s YouTube videos.

 Bieber rose to fame after releasing his teen pop debut album, My World 2.0.
 It planted him firmly on the Billboard 200, being the youngest solo male in 47 years.
 The album’s lead single, “Baby,” is one of the highest-certified singles of all time in the US.